Building Your Leadership Capacity

 MENTORING AND COACHING PROGRAM

-ACEL has developed a 2-day workshop, facilitated by ACEL Mentors, designed to be directly applicable to leaders and their needs.
-The ACEL Mentors bring to the delivery of the workshop an immense understanding of the middle leadership role based on a wealth of experience in a variety of contexts.
+ACEL has developed a two-day workshop, designed to be directly applicable to leaders and their needs.
+The facilitator, Sue Simon, brings to the delivery of the workshop an immense understanding of the middle leadership role based on a wealth of experience in a variety of contexts.

 “[This workshop] has definitely inspired & empowered me.
 This opportunity has been both positive & affirming.
 It was also challenging but in a good way.
 I now go away with many thoughts and ideas to put into practice at my work place.”